pghvlaans/yalpack/README.md

+**Notice**

+`yalpack` is no longer in development.
+If anyone wants to use it as a starting point for their own LFS package management system, please see the "dev" branch.
+It has various improvements over `yalpack-0.1.8`, although it has not been fully tested.
+Many thanks to everyone who tried `yalpack` over the last several months, and I apologize for any inconvenience.

 **yalpack-0.1.8**

 This is yalpack (Yet Another Lfs PACKage manager), a basic set of package management tools for LFS/BLFS-based systems. yalpack was inspired by pkgtools from Slackware, although there are differences in functionality and package structure.